zeineuub/termoFlame/README.md

 <p align="center"> <img src="https://github.com/zeineuub/termoflame/blob/master/images/logo.png"/></p>

 ## The goal of this mini project is to achieve:
-  1. A connected object based on the "ESP" microcontroller integrated circuit, equipped with a temperature sensor and an alphanumeric display.
+  1. A connected object based on the "ESP" microcontroller integrated circuit, equipped with a temperature/humidity sensor and an alphanumeric display.
-  2. Display the data measured by the connected object on a Web type HMI and/or Mobile.
+  2. Display the data measured by the temperature/humidity sensor on a Web type HMI and/or Mobile.

 ## Table of Contents
 * **Methodology**